SOTAbeams/WSPRliteConfig/doc/linux-serial.md

     touch /dev/ttyUSB0

-If this works fine, you have an unknown problem.
-Try looking at the last few lines of `dmesg`.
+If this works fine, the problem is not permissions, it is something else.
+Try running `dmesg` and looking at the last few lines of the output.

-If this comes up with an error, check the permissions of the device and which groups you belong to:
+If `touch` produces an error, check the permissions of the device and which groups you belong to:

     ls -l /dev/ttyUSB0
     groups